Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 Container Loading Supervision (CLS)

-Container loading supervision verifies loading conditions before shipment.
+Container loading supervision verifies that goods are loaded correctly before shipment.

 - Quantity verification